How to Find a Homestay in the UK

 Finding a Homestay

-The best place to start looking at homestay accommodations is through your future academic institution.
-The institution wants to ensure students have an enjoyable experience, so any homestays they recommend must pass an interview and review process.
-In some cases, all adults in the home will have also completed a criminal reference check.
+The best place to look for a homestay is through your academic institution.
+Because the institution wants to ensure students have an enjoyable study experience, any homestays they recommend must pass an interview and review process.
+Often, all adults in the home have completed a criminal reference check, as well.

-After receiving your Confirmation of Acceptance for Studies form, you’ll also be sent a form asking you to apply for accommodation during your studies.
-If your institution supports it, homestay will appear on this form as an option.
+After receiving your Confirmation of Acceptance for Studies form, you’ll be sent a different form asking you to apply for accommodation during your studies.
+If your institution supports it, homestay will be on this form as an option.

-The form will ask you about your studies, lifestyle, and dietary needs, as well as what kinds of housing you’d prefer.
-The institution will use this information to help match you to a family.
-Complete the form and return it, usually to an International Office or Housing/Accommodations Office within the institution.
-Spots can be limited, so we recommend returning the form as quickly as possible.
+The form will ask you about your studies, lifestyle, and dietary needs, as well as what types of housing you’d prefer.
+If you choose “homestay,” the institution will use this info to match you to a family.
+Spots can be limited, so we recommend returning the form promptly!

-Some institutions don’t directly support homestay.
-So, if homestay isn’t an option on your student accommodations form, note on it that you intend to pursue a homestay.
-Once you’ve done so, it’s wise to check in with the students’ union and accommodations office during your research.
-Even if you’re not planning to use one of their provided accommodations, these offices know what local housing options look like, along with students’ and tenants’ rights.
-They may have referrals for homestay organizations, and can share how to dodge scams.
+Some academic institutions don’t directly support homestay.
+So, if homestay isn’t an option on your accommodations form, note on it that you intend to pursue a homestay.
+Then, it’s wise to check in with the students’ union and housing office during your research.
+Even if you’re not planning to use their accommodations, these offices know what local housing options look like, along with students’ and tenants’ rights.
+They may have referrals for homestay organizations and can share how to avoid scams.
 For example, if you’re asked to pay 12 months’ rent in advance, don’t; this is illegal.

-Our handy Arrival Guide can help make your first days in-country as an international student a success.
+Our handy Arrival Guide can make your first days in the UK as an international student a success.

 Three hands giving a thumbs up.